 Stage III Lung Cancer

 Doctors use stages to describe how much cancer you have and where it is in your body.
 People with stage III lung cancer can be a very mixed group.
-Their tumors can differ in sizes, where they’re located, and how distant they are from where the cancer started.
+Their tumors can differ in size, location, and how distant they are from where the cancer started.

 But almost always, stage III cancer is in just one lung.
 It’s also limited to the lymph nodes, organs, and other tissue near that organ.
 The cancer has not spread, or metastasized, beyond that.
 That’s why this stage is also called locally advanced or locoregional disease.

-The next stage, stage IV, is the last and most serious stage of cancer.
+The next stage, stage IV, is the last and most serious stage of lung cancer.

-Nearly 9 out of 10 people with lung cancer have non-small cell-lung cancer (NSCLC).
+Nearly 9 out of 10 people with lung cancer have non-small-cell lung cancer (NSCLC).
 A rarer and more aggressive type is called small-cell lung cancer.
-But the numbered stages are used mainly with the more common NSCLC.
+But the numbered stages are used mainly for the more common NSCLC.

 Staging uses three key criteria called TNM: